websauna/websauna/docs/source/narrative/crud/admin.rst

 You can override :ref:`admin/admin.html <template-admin/admin.html>` template.

-Below is an example of minor admin landing page customization.
+Below is an example of minor admin landing page customization:

 .. code-block:: html+jinja